Data Breaches and You: Protecting Your Business in 2018 and Beyond

-We’ve all heard about the Target, Home Depot, and Yahoo data breaches and tell ourselves, “it won’t happen to my business,” because those companies are huge, multinational businesses with tons of money and data.
+We’ve all heard about the recent Saks and Lord & Taylor data breaches, or the Target, Home Depot, and Yahoo breaches of 2017.
+We tell ourselves, “It won’t happen to my business.
+Those other guys are huge, multinational companies with tons of money and data”.

-The reality is that more than 71 percent of hackers target businesses with less than 100 employees, and 60 percent of U.S. small businesses have experienced a cyber-breach.
-Furthermore, 65 percent of all breaches are point-of-sale terminal or web application attacks.
+But the reality is that more than 71 percent of hackers target businesses with less than 100 employees, and 60 percent of U.S. small businesses have experienced a cyber-breach.
+Furthermore, 65 percent of all breaches are through point-of-sale terminal or web application attacks.

 Of these breaches, the top industries targeted are hospitality, lodging and retail.
 These businesses are high-value targets for hackers because of the following:

-- Old or aging POS devices with old versions of software that have vulnerabilities
+- Old or aging point-of-sale devices with old versions of vulnerable software

 - Large number of individual credit cards to steal